Michellehlcn/Homepage/README.md

-This libraries collects all my work which were a variety of short-term projects for my clients and my personal research.
+This library gathered all my work which consisted of a number of short-term projects for my clients and my personal research.
 Website: https://michellehlcn.github.io/Homepage/